ekozat/courses_select_manager/Documentation/sprint3_docs/userStories.md

 - The Excel spreadsheet should contain course information and be up-to-date.
 - The download process should be smooth and should not result in any errors or broken links.

+**Title:** Exiting 404 page

+**Priority:** Medium

+**Estimate (in hrs):** - 30 minutes

+**User Story:** As user I should be able to go back to homepage once I enter the 404 page.

+**Acceptance Criteria:**
+- A custom and unique 404 page is made
+- This 404 page gets surfaced to me when I navigate to an undefined route.
+- It should work on an undefined route through the homepage as well as any sub page

 # Maneesh's User Stories

 **Title:** Custom 404 Page